labeattie/lucasbeattiedotcom/_posts/2022-01-03-why-civil-engineers-vba.md

 * Repetitive and error prone data entry
 * Reformatting data output from one program for input into another program

-All of these tasks can be made lightning fast and ridiculously easy with a little bit of VBA and are great ways to get started.
+All of these tasks can be made lightning fast and ridiculously easy with a little bit of VBA, and they are great ways to get started.

 It doesn't have to end there though.
 As your skill in VBA grows, so do the opportunities to solve more complex problems.
 You can make sheets that serve as full programs where complex calculations are generated from user inputs, you can turn user inputs into input files for other software for efficient model iteration, and you can even interact with many software program directly with VBA.
 I plan to talk though some of the ways I've been able to use VBA in specific jobs in the future, but for a short preview, my favorite use for VBA lately is interacting directly with SAP2000.
 This allows me to auto-generate and iterate finite element models much faster, and in a much higher volume than I could do using SAP2000 manually.